 Chail-April 2012

-The sexes are similar, 27–31 cm long, with black scaling on a paler white or yellowish background.
+The White's Thrush or Scaly Thrush (Zoothera dauma) is a member of the thrush family Turdidae.
+It was named after the English naturalist Gilbert White The sexes are similar, 27–31 cm long, with black scaling on a paler white or yellowish background.
 The most striking identification feature in flight is the black band on the white underwings, a feature shared with Siberian Thrush.
 The male has a song which is a loud, far-carrying mechanical whistle, with 5-10 second pauses between each one second long phrase twee...tuuu....tuuu....tuuu.

 It breeds in wet coniferous taiga, mainly in eastern Asia and Siberia.
 Northern races are strongly migratory, with most birds moving to southeastern Asia during the winter.
 It is a very rare vagrant to western Europe.